A theory of nonequilibrium steady states in quantum chaotic systems: Numerical experiments in a lattice model

 We estimate the variance of $\rho_{\alpha\beta}$ as a function of $\epsilon$.
 The results are plotted in Fig.~\ref{fig:variance}(c) and (d).
 The Hamiltonian~(\ref{eq:Hfermion}) is nonintegrable (chaotic) if $U_1$ and $U_2$ are nonzero, but is integrable at $U_1=U_2=0$.
 This provides us a chance for checking the difference between chaotic systems and integrable systems.
 For integrable systems, the variance $\Sigma$ depends strongly on the choice of the energy shell and does not have a well-defined thermodynamic limit.
 With fixed shell width, the curve $\Sigma$ vs. $\epsilon$ displays a strong fluctuation (see Fig.~\ref{fig:variance}(c), the black curve).
 This fluctuation is not suppressed as the system's size increases.
 But for chaotic systems, the fluctuation of $\Sigma$ is much weaker (see Fig.~\ref{fig:variance}(c), the red curve).
 And Fig.~\ref{fig:variance}(d) shows that the fluctuation becomes even weaker as the system's size increases.
 In thermodynamic limit, $\Sigma$ should be a smooth function of $\epsilon$.
 Therefore, NESSH only stands in a chaotic system.

-A platform in the function $\Sigma\epsilon^2$ can be observed (see Fig.~\ref{fig:variance}(d)), indicating the emergence of the NESSH scaling law.
-Unfortunately, up to the largest system's size that we can handle, we do not find the trend of the platform moving towards smaller $\epsilon$.
+A plateau in the function $\Sigma\epsilon^2$ can be observed (see Fig.~\ref{fig:variance}(d)), indicating the emergence of the NESSH scaling law.
+Unfortunately, up to the largest system's size that we can handle, we do not find the trend of the plateau moving towards smaller $\epsilon$.
 Different models should be considered in future study.